Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51:58](./attachments/202508070751-000.jpeg "Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51:58")

-On the water sometime after 8:00.
+On the water well after 8:00.

 Sunny, calm, enervating humidity.

-The scout paddled past as we were breaking camp
+The scouts paddled past as we were breaking camp

-We paddled fast in the light riffles.
-I was so into it that I was't watching the map closely and took use part way into a dead-end bay.
+When we left camp, I was so into how fast we were paddling through the light riffles that I was't watching the map closely enough&mdash;and took us part way into a dead-end bay.
 By the time I realized what I had done, we had paddled a mile or so out of the way.
+I still can't paddle and navigate at the same time.

 A south wind picked up.
-The skies clouded over and cleared off several times.
+The sky went from clear to cloudy and back again a few times.

 After paddling for a few hours we slowed down, but we were still averaging around 3 mph.
-When the wind shifted to our beam, we slowed more because more of my strength went towards keep us on course.
+When the wind shifted to our beam, we slowed more because a lot of my effort went towards keep us on course.

+***I feel like this next paragraph is on the wrong day.***
+The following picture was taken Aug 7, 2025 at 12:48:39 and 't look like right.*** The fol

 We decide to take a break and have a snack.
 Because BWCA campsites usually have a reasonably easy out and are often open the the breeze, we headed towards the